 - Climate change

-It is high time that human beings realise that if we do not act immediately, there would not be anything left for our future generations, not even what little we had.
-Measures to control pollution should be put into effect as soon as possible if we need a planet to call our own.
+It is high time human beings realised that if they do not act immediately, there would not be anything left for their future generations, not even what little they had.
+Measures to control pollution should be put into effect as soon as possible if they need a planet to call their own.

 200 Words Article on Why We Should Stop Pollution and the Initiatives Taken to Curb Pollution